scale-it/algo-builder/docs/guide/deployer.md

   const bytecode = info.compiled;
   ```

-  * `getDeployedASC`: Similar to above, but instead of compiling, it returns cached program (from artifacts/cache) by app/lsig name.
+  * `getDeployedASC`: Similar to above, but instead of compiling, it returns cached program (from artifacts/cache) by app or lsig name.
   ```js
   // lsig
   const info = await deployer.getDeployedASC('MyApp');